How is Zeffy free?

 When opening your account, take the following documents with you:

-Step 7: Apply for Federal Income Tax Exemption with the IRS
+Step 7: Apply for Tax Exempt Status

 File for IRS Form 1024 to secure the tax-exemption status.
 You can fill it out online or download the application and fill in the details.
 Since the IRS form is lengthy and can be rejected for a minor error, hiring a legal expert to guide you through the paperwork is better.